Peer review is a term used to describe the wide range of evaluative practices that can be undertaken with colleagues.

-It has three key principles:
+Peer review has three key principles:

-- That it is voluntary
+- It is voluntary

-- That it is collaborative
+- It is collaborative

 This document outlines a five-stage process that is recommended for the peer review of teaching and its use for the peer review of supervision.
 This is not the only possible approach but it presents a structure that has both validity and reliability in promoting professional learning.